adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 make install
 {% endhighlight %}

-After compiling the software, if everything runs without errors, the executable _samtools_ will be inside the main folder.
+After compiling the software, if everything runs without errors, the executable _samtools_ will be inside the main folder (_samtools-version_).
 Inside of the _htslib_ folder, we will found other tools.
 Add both to the path as explained before for quick access.
 Also from the Broad Institute, the Integrative Genomic Viewer (_IGV_) software is one of the most common desktop tools to visualize our _SAM_/_BAM_ files.
 Access the link to download [IGV](https://software.broadinstitute.org/software/igv/download) in a zip file for Linux.

 {% highlight Bash %}
 unzip IGV_Linux_2.8.10_WithJava.zip